mozilla/shield-studies-addon-utils/README.md

 To use in your study (long-version):

 * `copyStudyUtils yourAddonSrc/privileged/` which copies `webExtensionApis/study/api.js` and `webExtensionApis/study/schema.json` to your add-on's source directory under `yourAddonSrc/privileged/study`,
-* addthe following to your add-on's manifest.json:
+* add the following to your add-on's manifest.json:

 ```
   "experiment_apis": {